pacha/spekulatio/docs/reference.md

 than any of the layers (exactly as if it were the last layer applied).

 A `spekulatio.yaml` file can be composed of a single `layers` entry with the list of child Spekulatio files to process.
-It is not mandatory to have a `rules` entry.
+It is not mandatory to provide `path` and `actions` entries in the file.

 For each layer: